kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 ψεύδομαι (_pseudomai_):
 Col. 3:9.
 The term is a sin that contextually applies to brethren in the Body of Christ, not concerning the world. "to lie, speak false, play false, … to say that which is untrue, … which I do not speak falsely about him, … to be false, perjured or forsworn, … to belie, falsify, … to break them, … had broken their word about the money, … to deceive by lies, cheat, … to deceive one in a thing."
 Then Thayer also denotes "'to deceive', 'cheat'; hence, properly, to show oneself deceitful, to play false … to lie, to speak deliberate falsehoods … to deceive one by a lie, to lie to … like verbs of saying."
 Then Danker and Gingrich shortly repeats about not living in falsehood to one another.
 CD defines _beguile_ as "to persuade, attract, or interest someone, sometimes in order to deceive them," see _falsehood_, _deceiving_, and _liar_.

+**Betrayer**,
+προδότης (_prodotēs_):
+2 Tim.
+3:4.
+All Liddell, Thayer, and Gingrich mention _betrayer_ together with _traitor_.
+According to CD _betrayer_ is "a person who is not loyal to their country or to another person, often doing something harmful such as giving information to an enemy."

 **Bitterness**,
 πικρία (_pikria_):